sirech/talk-lean-functional-kotlin-backends/presentation.md

 class: transition

-# Conclusions
+# Wrap Up

 ---

 ???

-TODO: journey metaphor
+TODO: journey metaphor (treasure map?)

 ---

+???

+- TODO: logo of kotlin inside a server, logo of FP (lambda)

+---

 class: center middle

-# Incremental adoption
+# At your own pace!

+???

+- No blueprint for everybody
+- Every team has different needs

 ---